MarkSudnev/okey-dockey/README.md

 See [purple-app](purple-app/README.md)

 ## Vector Storage
 PostgreSQL with pgVector extension enabled.
 There are two scripts `create-extension.sql` and `create-table.sql` in the `vector-storage` directory to setup database.
 Be careful with vector length you create a table.
+See [vector-storage](vector-storage/README.md)

 ## Flow Description